AI Security Guide

 📚 Documentation That Actually Exists

 FastAPI generates interactive API docs automatically.
-No more outdated wiki pages.
-Your API documentation updates itself when you change the code.
+No outdated wiki pages.
+No manual maintenance.

 🔒 Security That's Actually Usable

-Built-in OAuth2, JWT tokens, API keys.
+Built-in OAuth2.
+JWT tokens.
+API keys.
 Secure your ML endpoints without becoming a security expert.

 When FastAPI Is The Right Choice: